 Let’s talk about the big question on every homeowner’s mind when their AC starts to struggle: What’s this going to cost?
 The truth is, there isn’t a single price tag.
 The cost of a new air conditioner depends on the type of system you choose, the size of your home, and a few other factors we’ll get into later.
 Think of it less like buying a product off the shelf and more like a custom project for your home.
 To give you a clear picture of what to expect, I’ve broken down the typical price ranges for the most common types of AC units.
 This will help you understand the options and find a starting point for your budget.
 Remember, these are just estimates, but they provide a solid foundation for planning your investment in home comfort.

-Central Air Conditioning
+Pricing a Central Air Conditioning System

 For most homeowners in the DFW area, a central air conditioning system is the go-to solution for beating the Texas heat.
 This type of system uses a network of ducts to distribute cool air throughout your entire house.
 When it comes to cost, a complete air conditioning replacement and installation can range from $7,000 to $25,000.
 More commonly, we see homeowners spend between $9,000 and $15,000 for a full system replacement.
 The price varies so much because every home is different.
 Factors like the size of your house, the efficiency of the unit you choose, and the complexity of the installation all play a significant role in the final price.

-Ductless Mini-Splits
+The Cost of Ductless Mini-Splits

 If your home doesn’t have existing ductwork, or if you want to cool a specific area like a new addition or a garage, a ductless mini-split system is a fantastic option.
 These systems use an outdoor unit connected to one or more indoor units mounted on the wall, giving you flexible, zoned cooling.
 The cost for a ductless AC installation typically falls between $2,000 and $5,000 per cooling zone (or room).
 This makes them a great, energy-efficient solution for targeted comfort without the need for major renovations to install ductwork.
 They are quiet, efficient, and give you precise control over the temperature in different parts of your home.

-Window and Portable Units
+Budgeting for Window and Portable Units

 For a quick, budget-friendly cooling fix, window or portable AC units are the most accessible options.
 You can usually find these at a local hardware store for anywhere between $150 and $800 per unit.
 They are perfect for cooling a single room, a small apartment, or as a temporary solution while you figure out a more permanent fix.
 However, it’s important to remember what you’re trading for that lower upfront cost.
 These units are much less efficient than central or ductless systems, can be noisy, and won’t provide the even, whole-home comfort you need to get through a Texas summer.
 They are a good short-term patch, but not a long-term solution for most homeowners.

-What Factors Affect Your AC Installation Cost?
+What Factors Drive Your AC Installation Cost?

 Figuring out the price for a new air conditioner isn’t as simple as looking at a price tag.
 The final cost is a mix of the unit itself and the work required to get it running perfectly in your home.
 Several key factors come into play, and understanding them will help you see exactly where your money is going.
 From the size and efficiency of the unit to the specific layout of your house, each element plays a role in the total investment.